pirovc/metameta/README.md

 --------
 Miniconda:

+    wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh # Download conda installer
-    wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh; chmod +x Miniconda3-latest-Linux-x86_64.sh
+    chmod +x Miniconda3-latest-Linux-x86_64.sh 	# Set permissions
-    ./Miniconda3-latest-Linux-x86_64.sh
+    ./Miniconda3-latest-Linux-x86_64.sh 		# Execute.
+Make sure to "yes" to add the conda to your PATH

 MetaMeta:

-	conda install -c bioconda metameta
+	conda install -c bioconda metameta=1.2.0

-* Alternatively, install MetaMeta in a separated environment with the command: ``conda create -c bioconda -n metameta metameta=1.1.2`` and activate it with ``source activate metameta`` (to deactivate use ``source deactivate``).
-* This command will also install snakemake=4.3.0.
-All other tools are installed in their own environment automatically on the first run (necessary to use the --use-conda parameter).
+* All other tools and dependencies are installed in their own environment automatically on the first run (necessary to use the --use-conda parameter).

+* Alternatively, install MetaMeta in a separated environment (named "metametaenv") with the command:

+	conda create -c bioconda -n metametaenv metameta=1.2.0 source activate metametaenv #Command to activate the environment.
+To deactivate use "source deactivate"

 Run:
 ----